CocoaPods/Molinillo/ARCHITECTURE.md

 error as resolution is not possible.
 3b.
 Filter the state that we're unwinding to, in order to remove any possibilities we know will result in a conflict.
-Consider all possible unwinds to the chosen state (there may be several, amasssed from previous unused unwinds for different conflicts) when doing this filtering - only possibilities that will certainly result in *all* of those conflicts can be filtered out as having no chance of resolution
+Consider all possible unwinds to the chosen state (there may be several, amassed from previous unused unwinds for different conflicts) when doing this filtering - only possibilities that will certainly result in *all* of those conflicts can be filtered out as having no chance of resolution